sebastianwindeck/GitPolitics/docs/README.md

 On GitHub there are also other repositories created around the recently developing topic [politics](https://github.com/topics/politics).
 Take a look and feel free to add other ideas.
 Share your opinion to create a more transparent way to do politics.

+This idea is unique.
+Other people have the very same concept in mind.
+On Medium Michał Nerć texts in his article [Git as a tool to ultimate democracy](https://medium.com/@derodu/git-as-a-tool-to-ultimate-democracy-26c0af319dce) his perspective how git can change the democratic process and provide transperancy for everyone. is also some

 ## [Team]

 We are a small team of open-minded political and informatics interested people.